Model-for-Analysis-of-Energy-Demand/MAED-Projects/README.md

 # MAED Projects
-This repository containts a collection of national and regional MAED projects, including input datasets, results, and documentation.
+This repository contains a collection of national and regional MAED projects, including input datasets, results, and documentation.
 The structure is designed to support reproducibility, collaboration, and future expansion to additional sectors or countries.

 ## Projects